AU-BCE-EE/course-modelling-2025/classes/05_09_sept/exercises/nitrification.md

 # Nitrifying reactor

+You do not need to develop a complete model in this exerise, but will instead explore how stoichiometry can be used to help develop material balance and constitutive equations.

 In a nitrifying reactor ammonia is oxidized with oxygen to nitrate.
 A representive reaction is given below.